|

 Sight, Sound, Motion, Herbert Zettl

-An indispensable work that teaches many fundamentals of film and motion design.
+An indispensable work that teaches many fundamentals of film and motion design, (written by Rick Pepper's broadcast aesthetics professor).

 Powers of Ten, Charles and Ray Eames

-Released in 1977, this is a fantastic film and an engaging example of the power of descriptive animation.
+Released in 1977, this is an engaging example of the power of descriptive animation.

 The Design of Everyday Things, Donald A. Norman